 David’s public service experience is deep and has served his constituents well.
 After his graduation from college, during which time he interned for Oklahoma Congressmen J.C.
 Watts and Ernest Istook, David’s path of public service led him first to the U.S. Capitol.
 There, he served the U.S. House Speaker during a time period that included the 9/11 attacks.
 David then spent two years in the White House of President George W. Bush, serving as a liaison to Congress.
 In 2004, driven by a desire to bring his unique experiences home, he returned to Oklahoma City to coordinate the state’s efforts to re-elect President Bush.

 David then served U.S. Senator Jim Inhofe and Lt.
 Governor Mary Fallin before becoming Chief of Staff to Oklahoma City Mayor Mick Cornett in 2006, where he served until his election to the Oklahoma State Senate in 2010.

 David’s time at City Hall was marked by major milestones in the Oklahoma City renaissance, including the arrival of the NBA.
 He documented that history in his book Big League City: Oklahoma City’s Rise to the NBA, published in 2012 by Full Circle Press.
-That book has become part of the curriculum of at least two Oklahoma City-area high schools.
+That book has become part of the curriculum of at least four Oklahoma City-area high schools.